Svahnen/text-adventure-game/README.md

 ## Rules:
 Morning standup meetings on every project day, 9:00

-Make classes for thing like for example rooms that are going to be used multiple times
+Make classes for things like for example rooms that are going to be used multiple times

 ### Blueprint:
-1. Create a room class
+1. Create a room class: Done
-2. Begin with 1 floor and 2 rooms
+2. Begin with 1 floor and 2 rooms: Done
-3. Add a door between the rooms
+3. Add a door between the rooms: Done
-4. Build a search function that looks through what the room have to offer
+4. Build a Look function that looks for doors that can be opened or closed: Done
+5. Add description to the rooms, for example: "You are standing in a corridor and you see two doors"
+6. Add a lock class that can be added to the doors
+7. Make rooms able to be created whithout doors?
+Would make the code cleaner since a function on the room class that adds doors could be 1 line for eatch door added.